streem/pbandk/README.md

 * Protobuf code generator in Kotlin Native for easier importing
 * Specialized support for well known types instead of just referencing them
 * Pluggable service code generation for gRPC support
+* Code comments on generated code

+Read below for more information and see the [examples](examples).

 ### Beta